Footpath Policy 2026

 Council decision 30 June 2026

-Footpath Policy 2026 is currently at this stageFootpath Policy incorporating community feedback presented to June Council meeting for endorsement.
+Footpath Policy 2026 has finished this stageFootpath Policy incorporating community feedback presented to June Council meeting for endorsement.

 -